sams-tom/Multimodal-AUV/README.md

   ├── side_scan.tif
   └── ...```

-* **```--output_folder```** ```"/path/to/your/processed_auv_data"```
+* **```--output_folder```**: ```"/path/to/your/processed_auv_data"```

-  Purpose: Designates the root directory where all the processed and organized output data will be saved.
+ **Purpose**: Designates the root directory where all the processed and organized output data will be saved.
 This is where the processed optical images, sonar patches, and the main coords.csv file will reside.

-  Action Required: You MUST replace ```/path/to/your/processed_auv_data``` with your desired output directory.
+  **Action Required**: You MUST replace ```/path/to/your/processed_auv_data``` with your desired output directory.

 * **```--exiftool_path```** ```"C:/exiftool/"```

-  Purpose: Provides the absolute path to the directory where the exiftool.exe executable is located.
+  **Purpose**: Provides the absolute path to the directory where the exiftool.exe executable is located.
 This is essential for extracting GPS and timestamp information from your optical images.

-  Action Required: You MUST download and unpack exiftool and then replace
+  **Action Required**: You MUST download and unpack exiftool and then replace
 ```"C:/exiftool/exiftool.exe "``` with the correct path to your ExifTool installation, it MUST point at the .exe itself.
 For Linux/macOS, this might be /usr/bin/ or /usr/local/bin/ if installed globally.

 * **```--window_size_meters 30.0```**

-  Purpose: Sets the desired side length (in meters) for the square patches that will be extracted from your GeoTIFF files (e.g., a 30.0 value means a 30m x 30m sonar patch).
+  **Purpose**: Sets the desired side length (in meters) for the square patches that will be extracted from your GeoTIFF files (e.g., a 30.0 value means a 30m x 30m sonar patch).

-  Customization: Adjust this value based on the scale of features you want to capture in your sonar data for machine learning and the typical coverage of your optical images.
+  **Customization**: Adjust this value based on the scale of features you want to capture in your sonar data for machine learning and the typical coverage of your optical images.
 30 meters has been found optimal in most scenarios

 * **```--image_enhancement_method```** ```"AverageSubtraction"```

-  Purpose: Specifies the method to be used for enhancing the optical images.
+  **Purpose**: Specifies the method to be used for enhancing the optical images.
 This can improve the visual quality and potentially the feature extraction for machine learning.

-  Customization: Choose between "AverageSubtraction" (a simpler method) or "CLAHE" (Contrast Limited Adaptive Histogram Equalization, often more effective for underwater images).
+  **Customization**: Choose between "AverageSubtraction" (a simpler method) or "CLAHE" (Contrast Limited Adaptive Histogram Equalization, often more effective for underwater images).
 The default is AverageSubtraction.

 * **```--skip_bathy_combine (Optional flag)```**

-  Purpose: If this flag is present, the post-processing step that attempts to combine multiple bathymetry channels into a single representation will be skipped.
+  **Purpose**: If this flag is present, the post-processing step that attempts to combine multiple bathymetry channels into a single representation will be skipped.

-  Usage: Include this flag in your command if you do not want this channel combination to occur.
+  **Usage**: Include this flag in your command if you do not want this channel combination to occur.
 For example: python your_script_name.py ... --skip_bathy_combine (no value needed, just the flag).

 ### Output Data Structure